milkbottledude/woodlands-jb_tracker/Documentation.md

 ```

 I'm glad I did not give up on the month column, just look how much the model's loss metrics improved!
 So much more than the other new features.
 Will definitely be incorporating this in the final model.

-After careful consideration, I've decided to incorporate the following features:
-- feature

-  *justify*

-- feature
-  *justify*

-OR *all justify here*

 Now that we are done with that, lets move on to testing the new 'holiday period' features.
 But first, lets check for any class imbalance.